Block on Trump's Asylum Ban Upheld by Supreme Court

 The Thanksgiving holiday week is upon us.
-Almost everyone will be on the road, whether you're driving to the in-laws to eat some turkey or to your friend's house to watch the Cowboys game.
+You may be on the road, whether you're driving to the in-laws to eat some turkey or to your friend's house to watch the game.
 Just make sure you don't let a Thanksgiving DUI ruin your holiday.

 While Thanksgiving may not be considered a heavy drinking day like New Year's Eve or St. Patrick's Day, most law enforcement agencies consider the Thanksgiving weekend to be one of the busiest for DUI enforcement.